All posts

 Your primary care provider may deem it necessary to refer you to a specialist to complete your thyroid diagnosis.
 This specialist will either be an endocrinologist or an ENT.
 But what is the difference between these two medical professionals?

-An endocrinologist is a physician that specializes in diagnosing and treating conditions related to the endocrine system.
-Which refers to hormone-producing organs and glands like the thyroid.
+An endocrinologist is a physician that specializes in diagnosing and treating conditions related to the endocrine system, which refers to hormone-producing organs and glands like the thyroid.
 Some endocrinologists specialize in the thyroid, specifically.
-These medical professionals can diagnose thyroid issues, come up with treatment plans and write prescriptions.
+These medical professionals can diagnose thyroid issues, come up with treatment plans, and write prescriptions.

-ENTs are ear, nose and throat specialists.
+ENTs are ear, nose, and throat specialists.
 ENT specialists are trained to diagnose and treat conditions that affect these areas, including the thyroid.
-Typically, ENT specialists are more generalized to the ear, nose and throat, though they may receive additional training in a subspecialty like thyroid treatment and diagnosis.
+Typically, ENT specialists are more generalized to the ear, nose, and throat, though they may receive additional training in a subspecialty like thyroid treatment and diagnosis.

 Ultimately, your primary care provider will likely make a recommendation between the two.
 The more specialized endocrine-related knowledge of an endocrinologist will usually be recommended for the diagnosis and treatment of thyroid-related issues.